carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 ---
-title: "Background and Metadata"
+Title: "Background and Metadata"
-teaching: 10
+Teaching: 10 minutes
-exercises: 0
+Exercises: 0
-questions:
+Questions:
 - "What data are we using?"
 - "Why is this experiment important?"
-objectives:
+Objectives:
 - "Why study Cuatro Ciénegas?."
 - "What is the difference between shotgun and amplicon metagenomics?"
 - "Understand the data set."
-keypoints:
+Keypoints:
 - "It’s important to record and understand your experiment’s metadata."
 - "Shotgun metagenomics sequences genomes of all organisms in a community."
 - "Amplicon metagenomics amplifies and secuences a selected region of DNA."